2 juveniles detained in deadly Kansas City Chiefs parade shooting, police chief says

 Two of the three people detained in the wake of the deadly shooting at the end of Wednesday's parade celebrating the Kansas City Chiefs' Super Bowl win are juveniles, authorities said Thursday.
 Kansas City Police Chief Stacey Graves said no charges have been filed yet and the investigation into the shooting is ongoing.

+The chief urged witnesses to the shooting and people with video footage of the incident to contact authorities.

-The chief said that the preliminary findings from the investigation found that the shooting doesn't have any connection to terrorism or homegrown violent extremism.
+The preliminary findings from the investigation are that the shooting doesn't have any connection to terrorism or homegrown violent extremism, Graves said.
 Instead, the shooting appeared to stem from a dispute between several people, she said.

+Investigators were looking into whether there's a connection between the people detained in the shooting, Graves said.
+Several firearms has been recovered in the investigation, the chief said.

-At least one person was killed and multiple people, including young children and teens, were wounded in the shooting near Union Station at the conclusion of the Chiefs' Super Bowl victory parade Wednesday, officials said.
+At least one person was killed and multiple people, including young children and teens, were wounded in the shooting near Union Station at the conclusion of the Chiefs' Super Bowl victory parade, officials said.

 The woman who died in the shooting has been identified as Lisa Lopez-Galvan, 43, a local radio host.